aburchell/aburchell.github.io/_posts/2018-02-28-more-thicker.md

 [Source](https://www.poetryfoundation.org/poetrymagazine/poems/22224/love-is-more-thicker-than-forget)

 ## Meaning
-The meaning of this word is pretty self-explanatory, as it just means `thicker,' or `more thick.'
+The meaning of this word is pretty self-explanatory, as it just means 'thicker,' or 'more thick.'
 It seems to carry a sense of scale or intensity, however, that sets it apart from these other atested words.

 ## Morphology and reflection
 In the poem, this unusual phrase seems to emphasize the degree to which the thing -- in this case, love -- is thick, using a double positive to double the strength.
-The poem also draws upon our instinctive unease with the incorrect usage of `more thicker' to draw the reader in and question what the poet is implying.
+The poem also draws upon our instinctive unease with the incorrect usage of 'more thicker' to draw the reader in and question what the poet is implying.